Where to Find Ladies of the Night in Costa Rica?

 Sex Tourism in San Jose Costa Rica

-For those seeking an easier way to find sex in Costa Rica, there are many people who hang out in the “Gringo Gulch,” the epitome of the Red Light District in the capital City of San Jose.
-These people are mostly retired pensioners who seek younger companionship at places of ill repute.
-Others are tourists on a mission for some fun while in Costa Rica.
+Even before the Internet allowed people to share musings of sex tourism in various parts of the world, there was an underground scene well known to fisherman and retirees who would visit Costa Rica dating back to the 1970’s.
+Back then, sex in Costa Rica was largely found in the “Gringo Gulch,” the epitome of the Red Light District in the capital City of San Jose.
+The hobbyists were mostly retired pensioners who seek younger companionship at places of ill repute.
+Others were tourists on a mission for some fun while in Costa Rica.
 It’s not uncommon to find a gray bearded man, pocket full of Viagra, double fisting beers, at places in this zone, who will usually be happy to show you the way to finding women for companionship.
 They are usually happy to share with you the local hot spots.

 Popular Bars and Clubs

 But that’s just the tip of the iceberg.
-El Pueblo presents a multifaceted experience, with dining, shopping, and dancing all housed under one roof.
+El Pueblo, just outside the downtown area, presents a multifaceted experience, with dining, shopping, and dancing all housed under one roof.
 Be very careful here, as El Pueblo does have a reputation of having a lot of fights and crime.
 There’s even been shootings over the years so I do warn you, keep your eyes open here.
 All of the places I mentioned will have women of the night to some degree.

 Whether you’re a beer lover seeking international and domestic brews at the Costa Rica Beer Factory, a Latin music enthusiast looking to dance the night away at Castro’s, or a jazz aficionado seeking live music at the Jazz Cafe in San Pedro, San Jose’s nightlife scene has got you covered and women are everywhere.